librick/blog/content/posts/love-letter-to-ose/index.md

 #### LifeTrac PowerCube

-I remember reading about the Lifetrac prior to OSE and wondering about one of its more peculiar components, a modular power supply called the [PowerCube](https://wiki.opensourceecology.org/wiki/Power_Cube).
+I remember reading about the Lifetrac before OSE and wondering about one of its more peculiar components, a modular power supply called the [PowerCube](https://wiki.opensourceecology.org/wiki/Power_Cube).
 It's essentially a conventional engine hooked up to a hydraulic pump, all contained within a steel frame.

 ![PowerCube](2021-09-ose-powercube.jpg "PowerCube from a preexisting tractor.
 The steel tube frame was used for prototyping; our build utilized a simpler rebar frame.")

-I thought it odd that a PhD physicist would settle on a design with inherent energy loss; the transfer of energy from the engine to the hydraulic pump to the final output is seemingly non-negligible.
+I thought it odd that a Ph.D. physicist would settle on a design with inherent energy loss; the transfer of energy from the engine to the hydraulic pump to the final output is seemingly non-negligible.

 The benefit is modularity.
 During the construction of the LifeTrac, Marcin drove an older tractor into the workshop, connected its hydraulic output from a PowerCube into a custom-built sheering machine, and used the power from the older tractor to cut the steel for the new tractor.